ibm-cloud-docs/Registry/registry_change_log.md

 {: shortdesc}

 For more information about how to update the {{site.data.keyword.registryshort}} CLI, see [Updating the `container-registry` CLI plug-in](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_cli_update).

+## Version 1.4.2
+{: #cli-change-logv1-142}

+Version 1.4.2 of the CLI was released on 01 September 2026.

+This release has the following changes:

+- Remediates vulnerabilities.
+- Corrects the minimum IBM Cloud CLI version requirement for the plug-in.

+## Version 1.4.1
+{: #cli-change-logv1-141}

+Version 1.4.1 of the CLI was released on 18 August 2026.

+This release has the following changes:

+- Remediates vulnerabilities.

+## Version 1.4.0
+{: #cli-change-logv1-140}

+Version 1.4.0 of the CLI was released on 2 July 2026.

+This release has the following changes:

+- Adds the `--deletion-threshold-days` option to the [`ibmcloud cr retention-policy-set`](/docs/Registry?topic=Registry-containerregcli#bx_cr_retention_policy_set) and [`ibmcloud cr retention-run`](/docs/Registry?topic=Registry-containerregcli#bx_cr_retention_run) commands.
+Use this option to set a minimum age in days that an image must reach before it can be deleted by a retention policy or retention run.

 ## Version 1.3.22
 {: #cli-change-logv1-1322}